WeversonCelio/WeversonCelio/README.md

 - 👋 Hi, I’m @WeversonCelio
-- 👀 I’m interested in backend and DevOps
+- 👀 I’m interested in backend
-- 🌱 I’m currently learning Java, Javascript and Script
+- 🌱 I'm currently working on Node.js/Javascript
 - 📫 How to reach me .https://www.linkedin.com/in/weversoncelio/

 <!---